professional development

 Teachers Turn The Key

-The Teachers Turn the Key professional development program focuses on providing early-career ag teachers with the tools and support they need to grow and flourish in the profession.
+The Teachers Turn the Key professional development program focuses on providing early-career agricultural educators with the tools and support they need to grow and flourish in the profession.
 Participants are challenged to improve their teaching and classroom management, develop time management skills, and immerse themselves in professional development activities that will support their professional goals.

 Are you eligible?

-NAAE members who are in their second, third or fourth year of teaching at the time they apply are eligible for this award.
-(When the awards are presented at the subsequent NAAE convention, the scholarship recipients will be in their third, fourth or fifth year of teaching.)
-Applicants must be a member of NAAE during the year of application and be a member of NAAE at the time of the convention at which they receive the scholarship.
-All state winners must agree to attend the entire NAAE convention.
+NAAE members who are in their second, third or fourth year of teaching at the time they apply are eligible for this program.
+(When the program is held at NAAE convention, the participant will be in their third, fourth or fifth year of teaching.)
+Applicants must be a member of NAAE during the year of application and be a member of NAAE at the time of the convention at which they participant in the program.
+All program participants must agree to attend the entire NAAE convention.